Quiet Reading Room

 If you’re needing space that offers a bit more privacy, then think of using one of the library’s study or conference rooms.
 The study rooms are varying sizes and depending on the room you choose, can house between 4-8 people.
 We have four conference rooms, two that can hold 20 people and two that can hold 12 people.

 You can reserve a study or conference room online with your library card for as little as 15 minutes to a maximum of 2 hours a day.
-Study rooms can be booked up to 7 days in advance and conference rooms, meant for larger groups, can be booked up to 30 days in advance.
+Study and conference rooms can be booked up to 14 days.

 Study rooms and conference rooms all have a whiteboard and a monitor you can use to share your screen.
 Some rooms have soft seating with a built-in desk, while others have tables with chairs.
 By clicking on each room when reserving you can see the type of seating and the number of seats available.